Near Newhall in Los Angeles County, California — The American West (Pacific Coastal)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Edison House (approx. 0.3 miles away); End of an Era (approx. 0.4 miles away); William S. Hart Park and Museum (approx. 0.6 miles away); American Bison (approx. 0.6 miles away); American Revolution (approx. 0.7 miles away); William J. Johnston Jr. (approx. 0.7 miles away); Saugus School Bell (approx. ¾ mile away); Eternal Valley (approx. 0.9 miles away).
 Touch for a list and map of all markers in Newhall.

 More about this marker.
-The refinery is surrounded by a fence and can be viewed from a distance.
+The refinery is surrounded by a fence and can be viewed from a distance, if the access road is open.

-A modern industrial park could soon be developed here, which would include improvements to this historic site.
+Construction of a modern industrial park began in 2021, which will include improvements to this historic site.

 In 1984, Standard Oil of California changed its name to Chevron.